pedro-ramirez-suarez/VideoChat/README.md

 <b>Important </b> SSE is not supported on Internet Explorer(any version), also, for some reason SSE does not work fine on IIS Express, so use normal IIS instead.

+TODO: Talk about limitations and other implementation details